 Become a licensed home inspector

-If the state in which you will work requires that you obtain a home inspector license, then you will need to obtain that license through a state-approved program.
+If the state where you will work requires you to obtain a home inspector license, then you must obtain that license through a state-approved program.

 If your state does not have a list of the approved licensing programs, identify if there are requirements that a licensing program must meet (such as a set amount of study time hours, unpaid inspection hours, and an exam) and whether or not the program can be completed online.

-If you’re unsure, you can reach out to an association, such as ASHI, for clarification.
+If unsure, you can contact an association, such as ASHI, for clarification.

 Luckily, each state identifies the unique requirements necessary to operate as a home inspector in that state.
-If your state does not have any requirements around home inspection qualifications or specific home inspection guidelines, then it’s important to clarify how your business wants to operate and to adhere to the Standards of Practice (SoP).
+Suppose your state does not have any requirements around home inspection qualifications or specific home inspection guidelines.
+In that case, it’s essential to clarify how your business wants to operate and to adhere to the Standards of Practice (SoP).

 Licensing: A case study of New York